 Just because you think something, doesn’t make it true.
 It’s taken me a long time to learn that but it’s really good advice.
 You can actually change your thoughts like you change your socks.
 Positive affirmations can be very powerful too.
 We can rewire our thought processes if we change our internal narrative patterns.

 A few years ago I thought this was complete mumbo jumbo but I’ve found it’s actually very powerful.
-I’ve learnt that professional athletes do it all the time.
-They visualize themselves standing on the podium with the medal round their neck.
+I’ve learned that professional athletes do it all the time.
+They visualize themselves standing on the podium with the medal around their neck.
 A bit of positive self-talk can do wonders.
 Don’t think “Oh I can’t do that”.
 Think, “I can’t do that YET.”

-• Try not to misinterpret.
+5.Try not to misinterpret.
 Check what you think you heard.
 Could it have been meant differently to how you heard it?
 Or read it, if a message or email – those can be so easy to get wrong!

 Again I don’t do this very regularly but when I do, it makes a big difference to how I feel.
 Taking some time each day to think about what we are grateful for is another good way of grounding ourselves.
 It could be as simple as, “I’m grateful I woke up again this morning!”
 Or “I’m grateful to have orange juice for breakfast!”
 Just keep it simple.
 But it helps to reframe our experience of life.

-• Try setting yourself a challenge.
 It’s easy to get down when we have no sense of momentum.
-So setting ourselves a challenge, however small can be really helpful.
+So setting ourselves a challenge, however, small can be really helpful.
 I’m an uninspired cook so setting myself the challenge of baking a cake would be massive.
 Compared to my first half marathon last year!
 I don’t know what it is about me and baking but it brings me out in a cold sweat!
 But I know magic happens outside the comfort zone.

 Always remember, if you’re feeling a bit lost, you’re most certainly not alone.
 It can happen to all of us.
 Be kind to yourself and remember time is a great healer.
 Please tell us in the comments your favourite way of making yourself feel better when the mojo monkey decides to go for a walk.